dnolan1993/machinery_world_/README.md

                             <img src="documentation/radio-button-message.png" alt="Error message displayed when no button selected in the radio button field">
                         </li>
                         <li>
-                            Select the first radio button to ensure it highlights the button you have choosen.
+                            Select the first radio button to ensure it highlights the button you have chosen.
                         </li>
                         <li>
                             Select the first radio button, then click the second radio button to ensure it selects the new button and overwrites the original selection.